lu-se/vue-template/README.md

 navbarmenu | menu below header.
-If not set, will the menu not show| undefined mobilemenu | menu shown on mobile narrow pages | false hasListen | should page use browsealoud | false hasLogin | A login/logout button is added.
-Goes to /login or /logout | false isLoggedIn | Is user logged in (show login or logout, avatar if string) | false searchPlaceholder | Placeholder for search field | undefined logoSrc | URL for the image | ""
+If not set, will the menu not show| undefined mobilemenu | menu shown on mobile narrow pages | false hasListen | should page use browsealoud | false hasLogin | A login/logout button is added | false isLoggedIn | Is user logged in (show login or logout, avatar if string) | false searchPlaceholder | Placeholder for search field | undefined logoSrc | URL for the image | ""